liesnikov/extensible-elaborator/paper/main.md

 In general, modification of core rules will result in fundamental changes in the type theory, which can break plenty of important properties like soundness or subject reduction.

 This leaves us with the question of what can be achieved with the extensibility of an elaborator and why one would need it.
-The elaborator is the part of the type-checker that performs said desugaring to translate from the surface to the core language.
 This includes type inference, implicit arguments inference, type classes, tactics, and SMT integration.
 Elaborators are often structured similarly to the core type-checker, i.e. following a bidirectional discipline of some sort.
 One can see that in Agda [@norellPracticalProgrammingLanguage2007], Matita [@tassiBiDirectionalRefinementAlgorithm2012], or in a paper by @ferreiraBidirectionalElaborationDependently2014.

 Coq [@thecoqdevelopmentteamCoqProofAssistant2022] being one of the most popular proof assistants invested a lot effort into user-facing features: work on tactics like a new tactic engine [@spiwackVerifiedComputingHomological2011] and tactic languages (Ltac2 [@pedrotLtac2TacticalWarfare2019], SSReflect [@gonthierSmallScaleReflection2008], etc.), the introduction of a virtual machine for performance [@gregoireCompiledImplementationStrong2002] and others.
 However, the implementation is quite hard to extend.
 One either has to modify the source code, which is mostly limited to the core development team, as seen from the [graph](https://github.com/coq/coq/graphs/contributors).
-Or one has to use Coq plugins system, which is notoriously hard to get right \todo{this needs a citation} and in the end gave rise to TemplateCoq [@malechaExtensibleProofEngineering2014].
+Or one has to use Coq plugins system, which is rather challenging, and in the end the complexity of it gave rise to TemplateCoq [@malechaExtensibleProofEngineering2014].

-Agda introduced a lot of experimental features, but isn't very modular [@robertestelleHeavyCouplingHaskell2019], which hinders further change. \todo{there's a better argument to be made here}
+Agda introduced a lot of experimental features, but isn't very modular [@robertestelleHeavyCouplingHaskell2019], which hinders further change.

 Lean introduced elaborator extensions [@leonardodemouraLeanMetaprogramming2021; @ullrichNotationsHygienicMacro2020].
 They allow the user to overload the commands, but if one defines a particular elaborator it becomes hard to interleave with others.